goshiphq/goship-cms/content/blog/what-are-the-types-of-trailers-in-truckload-shipping.md

 ### Flatbed trailer dimensions:

-Length: 40, 42, 45, 48, 53 feet Widths: 102 inches Height: 58 – 62 inches Now when you know all the main trailer types, you’re good to arrange a shipment and choose the right equipment for your freight!
+Length: 40, 42, 45, 48, 53 feet Widths: 102 inches Height: 58 – 62 inches.
+Now, when you know all the main trailer types, you’re good to arrange a shipment and choose the right equipment for your freight!
 Check out our [truckload shipping](https://www.goship.com/shipping-services/truckload-freight-shipping/) services.